mattpaz/us-senate/README.md

 We have also built an interactive search tool that can show you some interesting demographic data on US Senators.

 ## [★ Search US Senators ⧁](https://civilserviceusa.github.io/us-senate/)

+Data Source
+---

+Our team Manages the [115th Congress United States Senate Demographic Data](http://bit.ly/115th-congress-us-senate) on Google Sheets.
+This document is Read Only for the general public.
+If you would like to update this document, [Join our Slack Team](https://slack.civil.services/bkx7n2) to learn now.

 Senator Headshots